csirtgadgets/krenk-protocol/README.md

 #####*The Krenk class has five attributes:*

 ### version
 Required.
 REAL.
 The specification version number to which this class conforms.
-While the protocol itself conforms to a [semantic versioning](http://semver.org/), implemented, the protocol version should conform to a REAL (float/double) number using "tenths" as a placeholder.
+While the protocol itself conforms to a [semantic versioning](http://semver.org/), implemented, the protocol version should conform to a REAL (float/double) number using "tenths", to the right of the decimal as a placeholder.
 Examples:

 Semver | REAL
 -------|-------